q3769/conseq4j/README.md

 public class MessageConsumer {

     /**
-     * Default conseq's global concurrency is java.lang.Runtime.availableProcessors.
+     * Default conseq's global concurrency is (java.lang.Runtime.availableProcessors + 1).
      *
      * Or to set the global concurrency to 10, for example:
      * <code>